WirtsLegs/WirtsTools/README.md

 ```lua
 local filter=WT.weapon.newFilter() -- create a new filter and save it to a local variable 'filter'
 ```
-To start the filter is empty, this will match on every weapon fired, you may want that, but you also may not, to get mroe specific we add terms to the filter
+To start the filter is empty, this will match on every weapon fired, you may want that, but you also may not, to get more specific we add terms to the filter

 Terms are basically requirements any weapon must meet to pass the filter and can be made for a few different properties of the weapon, these are:
 *   Name: The typename of the weapon, basically be very explicit and only match a specific weapon